paulalexrees/CV/README.md

 - A 12-week intensive course focusing on OOP, TDD, pair programming and good coding practices
 - Studied primarily Ruby and Javascript
 - Branched in Rails, Angular.js and Node.js
-- Testing frameworkds included RSpec, Jasmine and Mocha
+- Testing frameworks included RSpec, Jasmine and Mocha
 - 3 group projects using agile methodologies such as daily stand up and retrospective sessions, pair programming and git flow